 Whilst there are many variations of poker, the same basic poker rules apply to nearly all of them.
-These rules must be learnt by heart, but once learnt, you can apply these basics to the different games.
+These rules must be learned by heart, but once learned, you can apply these basics to the different games.
 An understanding of the value of poker hands is fundamental and is discussed more below.
 In nearly all versions of poker, a hand is comprised of five cards, with a poker hand ranking from five of a kind (the highest rank) to a no pair or nothing (the lowest rank).
 There are usually two packs of poker cards used at the same time in order to speed up the game.
 The best online poker sites also usually use two packs of cards.

 There are four main options to consider when betting in most of the poker variants.
 A player can make a "raise" if he thinks he has a good hand (or wants to bluff).
 A player may "fold" if he doesn't want to play the increased wager or if he thinks that his hand is not good enough to win.
 A "call" can be made if a player decides to equal the amount wagered by the player that rose.
 Finally, a "check" is when a player passes up his option to bet when no one has increased the wager needed to continue.
 Making these betting decisions all require good knowledge of poker hand rankings and the ability to rapidly calculate the poker odds.